baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part6metabase.md

 3. create a new instance, from Discovery range (the cheapest) with latest Ubuntu (22.10 at the time) and public network (you need a SSH key to complete the installation).
 4. Once created, follow official Metabase instructions from their website documentation

-If you followed official instrcutions, shortly after installation you can connect to your metabase instance via <http://<your_VM_ip>:3000> and be redirected to the welcome screen.
+If you followed official instructions, shortly after installation you can connect to your metabase instance via `http://<your_VM_ip>:3000` and be redirected to the welcome screen.

 ## Connect your datawarehouse to Metabase